-Jefferson Elementary School Project
+Jefferson Elementary School Replacement

 The Jefferson Elementary School modernization is just one of the many projects that Spokane voters approved by passing the 2009 school bond.
 The $332 million district-wide plan includes renovations or modernizations of four elementary schools; completely new ventilation, roofing and flooring upgrades at nine elementaries; safety, security and technology updates for the entire district; and building, field or playground improvements for all schools.
 For information regarding these or any other construction projects, please contact our Capital Projects office at (509) 354-5775.